shockoe/QloApps/docs/hotel-reservation-system/module-doc.md

     *   Loads an existing cart for the customer or creates a new one, ensuring it's associated with the validated customer.
     *   **Anonymous or guest cart creation is no longer permitted.**
 *   **Room Locking Integration:**
+    *   **Enforces a single booking per cart by checking if the cart is empty before adding a new room.**
 *   **Integrates directly with `ExternalRoomLockManager` to acquire a temporary lock on the selected room *before* adding it to the cart.** This is vital for preventing race conditions in a multi-channel booking environment.
     *   Releases the lock immediately upon successful cart addition or if an error occurs.
 *   **Cart Addition:** Uses `HotelCartBookingData::addCartBookingData()` to add the room to the PrestaShop cart.
 *   **Response:** Provides a JSON response with cart ID, customer ID, booking details, a `cart_token`, and room lock information.